 The team provide insight in a range of formats including seminars, mentoring, bespoke consultancy, research reports and audience studies.

 University partners have included Kings College London, The University of Warwick, Cardiff University, Royal Holloway University, The University of Brighton, Bath Spa University, Monash University, UCL, The University of Bristol, The University of the West of England, Plymouth University and Cardiff Metropolitan University.

 “VR is here to stay, thanks to these geniuses… Allen’s Limina Immersive exists to wrestle VR headsets away from the clutches of affluent early adopters and place them in the hands of the masses”

-TRAVELLER MAGAZINE, 2018
+EASYJET TRAVELLER MAGAZINE, 2018

-Founder and CEO
+Co-founder and CEO

 Emma’s background is in theatre: she has a degree in drama from The University of Bristol and has ran performance workshops with older adults since graduating.
 Alongside this she has worked for Oxfam’s festival’s team, at their base in Bristol.

 Emma’s highlights at Limina have included managing the VR Diversity Initiative Bootcamp, conducting an in-depth audience research study on immersive genres and formats for a major Digital Catapult report producing Limina’s VR audience event programme and curating boundary-pushing programmes of immersive content.